Managing Stress in the workplace is increasingly becoming an issue in today’s business environment.

 2. Offer Paid Time Off

-Another option for managing stress in the workplace is allowing staff members to take paid time off from work regularly.
+Another option for managing stress in the workplace is allowing staff members to take paid time off regularly.

 Not all stressed-out employees need an extended holiday from their jobs, but many benefit from some time away from the office environment.